abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 In order to perform convergence studies, one should go back to the previous step, increase the relevant parameters and monitor how the ZPR is affected by these settings.
-Let us stress again that the calculations in this tutorial are **severely underconverged** and there are several theoretical and technical and aspect that are still under investigation.
+Let us stress again that the calculations in this tutorial are **severely underconverged** and there are several theoretical and technical aspects that are still under investigation.

 After this preamble, let us start the calculation by issuing: